Receiving document data (d.velop smart invoice)

 timestamp.body

-Retrieving transfers via API
+Retrieving transfers via REST API

 The processing sequence